ed3894/Rock-Fall-/Report.md

 **Skills Required**:
 - **3D Printing**: *Easy* – The enclosure can be printed using a desktop 3D printer (e.g., Formlabs 3+ with Draft V2 photopolymer resin) with minimal setup and post-processing required.
-- **Arduino Code Implementation**: *Easy* – Running pre-written code on the Arduino Nano 33 BLE is straightforward for anyone familiar with Arduino IDE.
+- **Arduino Code Implementation**: *Easy* – Running pre-written code on the [Arduino Nano 33 BLE Board](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) is straightforward for anyone familiar with Arduino IDE.
 - **Data Collection and Processing**: *Advanced* – Requires specialized knowledge in digital signal processing and machine learning, particularly in working with neural networks and using platforms like Edge Impulse to train and deploy models.
 - **Hardware Assembly**: *Easy* – Involves simple assembly steps such as securing components in a 3D-printed enclosure and connecting sensors with pre-soldered headers.